 So when we say, “The customer is always right,” what does that mean?

 In the days when I was a waitress at a steak restaurant, it meant that no matter what they asked for or how they asked for it, the people who were paying for their meal got their way.

-Now as a business owner, I’ve come to understand that this phrase means something slightly different.
-Yes, the customer is always right, but not because they get all their demands met or they get to be dictators about timelines or processes or fees.
+As a business owner, I’ve come to understand that this phrase means something slightly different.
+Yes, the customer is always right, but not because they get all their demands met or they get to be dictators about timelines, processes or fees.
 The customer is right because ultimately the customer is the only one who can say if they’re happy or not.

 Customer satisfaction can only be judged by one person: the customer.

 Jane was unhappy.
 It didn’t matter how good of a writer I was or how hard I had tried to understand her conceptual directions.
 It didn’t matter that just about every other client I’ve ever had has been not just happy, but thrilled with the work my team and I have done for them.

 As the customer, Jane was right about her level of satisfaction.